Nexmo/nexmo-developer/_tutorials/client-sdk/show-message-history-ip-messaging.md

 }
 ```

-Now that there's a way to show messages on the page, add the following to the bottom of your `run` function to load historical messages:
+Now that you have implemented a way to show messages on the page, add the following to the bottom of your `run` function to load historical messages:

 ```javascript
 // Update the UI to show which user we are